-- a.
-Fair value or change in fair value, as applicable, of equity awards in the "Compensation Actually Paid" columns was determined by reference to (i) for solely time-vesting RSUs/Class B Units, the closing price per share on the applicable year-end date(s) or, in the case of vesting dates, the closing price per share on the applicable vesting date(s); (ii) for performance-based 2020 and 2021 RSUs/Class C Units (excluding any market-based awards), the same valuation methodology as time-vesting RSUs/Class B Units above except that the year-end values are multiplied by the probability of achievement of the applicable performance objective as of the applicable date; and (iii) for 2022 market-based performance awards, the fair value calculated by a Monte Carlo simulation model as of the applicable year-end date(s).
-For additional information on the valuation assumptions, please refer to Note 13 to the consolidated financial statements in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022. - b.
+a.
+Fair value or change in fair value, as applicable, of equity awards in the "Compensation Actually Paid" columns was determined by reference to (i) for solely time-vesting RSUs/Class B Units, the closing price per share on the applicable vesting date(s) or, in the case of vesting dates, the closing price per share on the applicable vesting date(s), the same valuation methodology as time-vesting RSUs/Class B Units above except that the year-end values are multiplied by the probability of achievement of the applicable performance based awards), the same valuation methodology as time-vesting RSUs/Class B Units above except that the year-end values are multiplied by the probability of achievement of the applicable year-end date(s).
+For additional information on the valuation assumptions, please refer to Note 13 to the consolidated financial statements in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022.

+- b.
 The material differences in assumptions from the grant date values are as follows: (i) Monte Carlo valuation as of December 31, 2022 was \$31.04 for time-vesting LTIPs, compared to \$29.46 at grant date; and \$24.24 for performance-based LTIPs, compared to \$22.31 at grant date; and (ii) changes in the probability assumptions and closing price per share as of December 31, 2021 and December 31, 2020.
 The 2020 performance-based LTIPs had a probable outcome at grant date of 100% compared to 175% at December 31, 2021.
 There was no change in the probability assumption for the 2021 performance-based LTIP units. - c.
-Closing price per share as of December 31, 2022, 2021, 2020, and 2019 was \$31.84, \$33.04, \$26.25, and \$33.30, respectively. - (2) For the relevant fiscal year, represents the average TSR (the "Peer Group TSR") for the following peer companies: Acadia Realty Trust; American Assets Trust, Inc.; Brixmor Property Group Inc.; Federal Realty Investment Trust; InvenTrust Properties Corp.; Kimco Realty Corporation; Kite Realty Group Trust; Regency Centers Corporation; Retail Opportunity Investments Corp.; SITE Centers Corp.; and Spirit Realty Capital, Inc. (the "Peer Group") with an initial investment of \$100 on July 15, 2021, the first day on which our common stock began trading on Nasdaq. - (3) Adjusted FFO is a non-GAAP measure calculated from Nareit FFO and Core FFO.
+Closing price per share as of December 31, 2022, 2021, 2020, and 2019 was \$31.84, \$33.04, \$26.25, and \$33.30, respectively. - (2) For the relevant fiscal year, represents the average TSR (the "Peer Group TSR") for the following peer companies: Acadia Realty Trust; American Assets Trust, Inc.; Brixmor Property Group Inc.; Federal Realty Investment Trust; Inventrust Properties Corp.; Kimco Realty Corporation; Kite Realty Group Trust; Regency Centers Corporation; Retail Opportunity Investments Corp.; SITE Centers Corp.; and Spirit Realty Capital, Inc. (the "Peer Group") with an initial investment of \$100 on July 15, 2021, the first day on which our common stock began trading on Nasdaq. - (3) Adjusted FFO is a non-GAAP measure calculated from Nareit FFO and Core FFO.
 Nareit FFO is a non-GAAP financial performance measure that is widely recognized as a measure of REIT operating performance and Core FFO includes certain non-comparable items that affect our performance over time.
 We believe Adjusted FFO provides further insight into our portfolio performance by focusing on the revenues and expenditures directly involved in our operations and the management of our entire real estate portfolio.
 For a reconciliation of how we calculate Nareit FFO, Core FFO, Adjusted FFO, and Same-Center NOI from GAAP Net Income, please see Annex A.